 Hard Working Roots

 Wendy was raised to work hard and serve others.
 She grew up in Cranbury, New Jersey with two older brothers.
-Her father spent his childhood in rural Alabama during the Great Depression, where his family had scraped and saved to buy milk for him as an infant.
-As an adult, he rode in a commuter van over two hours each day to work, but still found time to teach Wendy how to play the piano and work hard for what she believed in.
+Her father spent his childhood in rural Alabama during the Great Depression, where his family scraped and saved to buy milk for him as an infant.
+As an adult he rode in a commuter van over two hours each day to work, but still found time to teach Wendy how to play the piano and work hard for what she believed in.

 Her mother and grandmother were public school teachers.
 In the 1930s, Wendy’s grandmother pushed social limits to earn her graduate degree, and Wendy’s mother followed suit.
 From them, Wendy learned early the importance of education, perseverance, and working women.

 In college, Wendy applied her equestrian background to service.
 She worked as a student mounted marshal for the Rutgers Police, logging 30 hours a week with a full course load.
-After graduating, she applied her details-oriented mind to technology.
-Following in her family's tradition of strong, working women, Wendy went on to lead a team of mid-career men at Bell Laboratories when she was 26 years old.
+After graduation, following in her family's tradition of strong, working women, Wendy went on to lead a team of mid-career men at Bell Laboratories when she was 26 years old.

 After she met Chris, her husband of 25 years, Wendy made the move to Virginia.
-When she had kids in the mid-1990s, she became enamored with education.
-Wendy received her Masters in Education from Shenandoah University, taught in the Clarke County public school system, at an area private school, and partially homeschooled her children.
+Following the birth of her children in the mid-1990s, Wendy became enamored with education.
+She received her Masters in Education from Shenandoah University.
+During her career in education she taught in the Clarke County public school system, at an area private school, and partially homeschooled her children.
 As her kids entered college, Wendy knew that she would need to help pay the tuition bills.
 She joined RE/MAX as a realtor in 2013, and has been there since.

 A Call to Serve

 Like millions of other Americans in 2017, Wendy decided that she had to get off the sidelines.
-She co-founded an Indivisible chapter in the predominantly red Clarke County, and grew the organization to over 300 members.
-Now, she’s running for the Virginia House of Delegates to take her wide-ranging experiences and two decades in the district to advocate for us in Richmond.
+She co-founded an Indivisible chapter in the predominantly red Clarke County.
+However, she knew that was not enough.
+After deciding to run for the 10th district seat in the spring, she stormed to victory on November 7th 2017 beating three-term incumbent Randy Minchew.